 Samantha is a member of the Planning and CPO Team based in the Manchester office.
 She has experience of advising on all aspects of planning and highways law, together with the law relating to compulsory acquisition and compensation.

-Samantha acts for local planning authorities and public & private sector developers in connection with the various stages of the planning application and consenting process, with a particular expertise in the renewable energy, infrastructure, mixed use and housing sectors.
+Samantha acts for local planning authorities and public and private sector developers in connection with the various stages of the planning application and consenting process, with a particular expertise in the renewable energy, infrastructure, mixed use and housing sectors.
 She advises clients in relation to planning applications which are being determined locally, together with called-in planning applications and those at appeal.
 Samantha has also acted on a number of planning focused judicial review and statutory High Court challenges.

 Samantha’s experience includes the consenting and delivery of largescale regeneration and infrastructure schemes, which necessitate the use of powers of compulsory acquisition in order to facilitate land assembly.